rlauer6/openbedrock/README.md

-This is the README file for the 'bedrock' project.
+This is the README file for the `bedrock` project.

-See [http://twiki.openbedrock.net]() for more helpful hints.
+* See [http://twiki.openbedrock.net]() for more information about the Bedrock framework.
+* See the NEWS file changes and updates.

 # Overview